Faculty Research Support Program - Regular Grant

 The following categories are eligible to apply for this program:

-- Full-time regular members of the University of Notre Dame faculty, including tenured and tenure-track faculty, research faculty, library faculty, and special professional faculty, are eligible to apply.
+- Full-time regular members of the University of Notre Dame faculty, including tenured and tenure-track faculty, research faculty, library faculty, and professors of the practice, are eligible to apply.

-- Faculty members receiving overall FRSP funding during the past five years are ineligible.
+- Faculty members receiving FRSP-RG funding during the past five years are ineligible.

 The following are allowable budget requests: